dair-ai/keep-learning-ml/README.md

 ### Why should you join?

-To encourage yourself to keep learning everyday and of course to meet/connecy with awesome people in the ML community.
+To encourage yourself to keep learning everyday and of course to meet/connect with awesome people from the ML community.

 Please ensure to follow the code of conduct.
 Ideally, we want to build an inclusive community where we learn from each other but respect each other as well.